 The conscripted labor associated with the Agroville Program reminded the peasants of the hated French corvee labor system.
 When the French ruled Vietnam, colonial administrators required adult Vietnamese peasants to provide the private or public sector a certain number of days each year of unpaid labor.
 Corvee laborers frequently worked under horrendous conditions.
 For example, some French plantation owners, intent on minimizing their production costs, denied their corvee workers adequate food, shelter, and health care, which resulted in needless deaths.
 Corvee labor symbolized one of the worst examples of French colonial exploitation.
 Not surprisingly, the peasantry deeply resented it.
 Those subjected to this system of slave labor during the Agroville Program saw little, or no, distinction between the Diem regime and the unpopular former French colonial administration.

-The behavior of South Vietnamese troops only added to the anger felt by the peasants toward the Diem government When removing the peasantry to the new agrovilles, ARVN soldiers often destroyed the original hamlets to foreclose any possibility of the residents returning home.
+The behavior of South Vietnamese troops only added to the anger felt by the peasants toward the Diem government.
+When removing the peasantry to the new agrovilles, ARVN soldiers often destroyed the original hamlets to foreclose any possibility of the residents returning home.
 In the delta province of Kien Hoa, Mrs. Thi Dinh remembered, “Every day, they [Government troops] set fire to houses, cut down trees and crushed lush rice fields with tractors.”
-Unable to return home, the peasants were compelled to remain in the agrovilles, which further alienated them from the Government.

 Once inside the agrovilles, the peasantry experienced a whole host of new problems, made worse by the people responsible for their care.
 Corrupt GVN officials frequently diverted the program’s construction materials for their own personal use or for sale on the black market.
 Concrete, sand, timber, corrugated steel sheeting, and American-made tools went missing.
 As a result, agrovilles that had been planned as model villages ended up looking like dilapidated shantytowns.
 Occasionally, displaced peasants had to hastily construct their new homes from the tattered remnants of their burned-out former huts.
 Others, prevented by ARVN troops from returning to their hamlets-of-origin, had to build their new homes with whatever materials they could find on the spot.